Highlights of visits to Sedona, Arizona

 The scenery and outdoor areas around Sedona are worth exploration.
 You could visit many times and see something different each visit.
 On our first visit, we drove to Sedona through Oak Creek Canyon on highway 89A, driving south from Flagstaff.
 Along this snaky road, you’ll find colourful rock formations and tall pine trees.
 Oak Creek Canyon has been described as a smaller cousin to the Grand Canyon.

 On our recent visit, we drove into Sedona from the south on highway 89A from Jerome.
 This route provides an excellent view of the red sandstone mountains.
 The deep red colour is due to the presence of hematite, otherwise known as iron oxide or rust, that stain the rock layers.
 Opportunities for hiking and off-roading abound.
 You can rent bicycles or ATVs or take a guided off-road tour.
-Friends recommend the Pink Jeep Tours.
+Friends recommend the Pink Adventure Tours.

 Seven Canyons Golf Club and Villas, Sedona, Arizona